 Real Treat’s spiced drinking chocolate offers the richness I imagine was appreciated in early European chocolate drinks.
 And for the heat, this chocolate mix uses ancho chile powder.

-The mix also includes cinnamon and a pinch of salt.
+The cocoa mix also includes cinnamon and a pinch of salt.

 There is no added sugar.